 Explore the almost endless potential of white in our 15 white living room design ideas.

 11. Enhance a smaller living room with yellow paint

 Resist temptation to just paint the small room white, as that can accentuate the small size.
 A vibrant colour, on the other hand, will add dimension and distract from the room's size.
 A zesty yellow is an excellent (and underrated) choice.
 Try Dayroom Yellow for a similar effect.

 Need more ideas?
-We have 10 of the best paint colours for living rooms.
+We have a whole gallery of living room paint ideas.

 12. Let period features take centre stage